 Pendleton is a very small town located in the state of South Carolina.
-With a population of 3,152 people and two constituent neighborhoods, Pendleton is the 112th largest community in South Carolina.
+With a population of 3,553 people and three constituent neighborhoods, Pendleton is the 96th largest community in South Carolina.

-The per capita income in Pendleton in 2010 was $18,273, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,092 for a family of four.
-Pendleton also has one of the higher rates of people living in poverty in the nation, with 38.81% of its population below the federal poverty line.
+The per capita income in Pendleton in 2018 was $37,836, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,344 for a family of four.
+However, Pendleton contains both very wealthy and poor people as well.

 Pendleton is a very ethnically-diverse town.
 The people who call Pendleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pendleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pendleton include German, Scots-Irish, English, and European.
+Important ancestries of people in Pendleton include English, German, Scots-Irish, European, and French.

 The most common language spoken in Pendleton is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Greek.